EthanZSu/Virtual-Private-Networks-Observing-IP-Addresses/README.md

   <br />
 The website should confirm the geographic region of your VM is the same as where you first set it.
   <br />
-The site of course also confirms the IP address of the VM differs from your PC's.
+The site of course also confirms the IP address of the VM differs from your computer's.
 </p>
 <br />